jimdigriz/debian-mssp4/README.md

  * camera - hides on the PCI bus at [8086:1926](http://pci-ids.ucw.cz/read/PC/8086/1926)
  * touchscreen - hides on the PCI bus at 8086:9d3e
       * pen - though you can pair with it, you only get the eraser switch event
+ * opening the lid, does not trigger a resume
  * need to improve power saving
-      * suspend uses lots of power (will not last 24 hours)
-      * suspend is only accessible via closing the lid, S3 is not exposed via ACPI (means `echo mem > /sys/power/state` does not work)
       * wireless power saving is disabled
       * CPU cannot go lower than C2 sleep state otherwise it causes the GPU whilst modeset'ing to black out the screen and crash the system
- * on resume, the reverse scroll is removed (USB reconnect probably)
  * wifi can occasionally still a bit iffy on resume
  * `modprobe -r mwifiex_pcie; modprobe mwifiex_pcie` results in a lockup
  * the GRUB with SecureBoot needs some more work, the fonts are bust, plus I need to find the problematic module so we can just load the lot in making the process simpler